qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 ![register_measurement_proteomics_measurement_filled.png](images/measurement_registration_proteomics_measurement_filled.png)

 !!! tip "Sample Id"
-    You can copy the Sample ID from the [downloadable](../batch/batch_registration.md#batch-metadata-download) batch metadata sheet
+    You can copy the Sample IDs from the [downloadable](../batch/batch_registration.md#batch-metadata-download) batch metadata sheet

 **Notes:**
 Mandatory metadata properties are marked with an asterisk next to the column header